| Weight | .3 kg |

 - Perfect size 6 x 9″ inches for tote bag, desk, backpack, school, home or work.

-- Matte cover.
+- Matte paperback cover

-This journal can only be supplied to customers living in New Zealand, Australia and the USA.
+This product can only be supplied to customers in Australia, New Zealand and the USA.
+Please allow 10 working days for delivery.

 Related Products